theyakka/qr.flutter/README.md

 ## License

-QR.Flutter is released under a modified MIT license.
+QR.Flutter is released under a BSD-3 license.
 See `LICENSE` for details.